 Calgary Mortgage Rates

-Commercial banks often charge as much as 2% (200 basis points) or more than Preferred Lenders (Calgary Mortgage Brokers) for the same mortgage product.
-If you'd like more information on Calgary mortgage rates or to speak with a Calgary mortgage broker, give us a call at 703-2404 or contact us today.
+The large commercial banks often charge as much as 2% (200 basis points) or more than preferred lenders (Calgary Mortgage Brokers) for a mortgage with the same terms.
+For more information on Calgary mortgage rates or to speak with a mortgage broker in Calgary, contact us today.

 Calgary Mortgage Information